 By Tim Wing

 The MR-40 was a light utility and reconnaissance motorcycle based on the mechanicals of the early VR-series MOSPEADA Veritech.
 Continental Battlemecha took the hybrid electric drive system part of the frame of the VR-series.
 The system was simplified by the elimination of the need for transformability.
 Though it lacked the ability to fold up on its own, the bike can be disassembled and packed into the same space a Cyclone in storage configuration.
+It was also great on insurance, even with UMC coverage, (uninsured motorcycle coverage), it was a fraction of the price to insuring a 4-door car.

 The MR-40 was very light and very fast, boasting a top speed of 260 kph.
 Its light weight and large tires gave it exceptional off-road abilities.
 Most found on Earth during the Invid arrived with the 10th Mars Division and it was often found in the hands of survivors of that first failed assault.